Can You Get Off Megan’s Law in NJ?

 Do I Need a Lawyer for Megan’s Law Removal in New Jersey?

 While you are not required to hire a lawyer to apply for removal from the sex offender registry in New Jersey, doing so can be extremely helpful.
 The entire process of applying to the NJ Supreme Court for removal from Megan’s law can take several months.
 You or your lawyer will need to request certain documents including your conviction, probation, and tiering records, as well as police reports, and prepare a notice of motion, draft a brief in support of your motion, and obtain an expert opinion.
-With the complexity of the Megan’s Law Removal process in New Jersey, it is highly advisable to enlist the help of an experienced sex crime attorney who can ensure you are positioned for the best possible outcome.
+With the complexity of the Megan’s Law Removal process in New Jersey, it is highly advisable to enlist the help of an experienced NJ sex crime attorney who can ensure you are positioned for the best possible outcome.

 If you have questions about your eligibility to apply for removal from the sex offenders registry or you need assistance with this process, contact our knowledgeable New Jersey Megan’s law attorneys today at (201) 793-8018 for a free consultation.